Bulgur and Lentil Salad

 As mentioned above, bulgur is produced from wheat.
 Wheat has a cold nature and a sweet and salty taste.
 However, bulgur is rather neutral in nature due to grain processing.
 According to Chinese sources, it strengthens the kidneys, spleen, nourishes the yin and calms the spirit.
 It is beneficial for insomnia, menopause, irritability, emotional imbalance, stress.
 It also has a slightly tart flavour, therefore is also used for excessive sweating and bedwetting in children.

 Husk-free wheat in the form of white flour should rather be avoided because it massively supports the storage of fat.
-People with the gluten allergy should avoid wheat completely.
+People with a gluten allergy should avoid wheat completely.

 This dish is suitable for any season for its relatively balanced nature.
 Parsley and coriander, because of their warm nature, move the food to a slightly warmer range.